Associate Research Scientist

 My research centers on the activity and evolution of comets and asteroids.
 What processes affect the observable gas surrounding comets?
 How are they connected to the formation of our solar system?
 How do they evolve through I try to answer these questions by combining telescopic observations with in-situ exploration by planetary missions (Rosetta, EPOXI, and Stardust NExT).
-One of my primary tools is the Neil Gehrels-Swift Observatory, the Las Cumbres Observatory, and the Zwicky Transient Facility.
+My primary tools are the Earth-orbiting Neil Gehrels-Swift Observatory, the Las Cumbres Observatory, and the Zwicky Transient Facility.

 The gas around comets is altered by sun light, by the interaction with the solar wind, and by physical and chemical reactions.
 Planets and comets emit X-rays through charge exchange between the solar wind and the neutral molecules in their atmospheres.
 I use telescopes like XMM-Newton and Chandra to remotely study the plasma environments of comets.

 Rosetta observations of comet 67P/Churyumov-Gerasimenko revealed that under certain conditions, electron impact reactions can be the most important reactions in the coma.
 I collaborate with the Comenius University in Bratislava (Slovakia) to characterize these reactions.
 A major goal of our project is to determine how to use the emission from electron collisions to study gases in comets and the atmospheres of other small bodies, such as Europa.